lapidesd/Lapides_Manga_2019/README.md

 	wood_length: length of about 10 pieces of large woody debris found in or near the channel

-	discharge: discharge level measured by the author specified in info_source
+	discharge: discharge level measured by the author specified in info_source.
+All discharge values are bankfull except those for streams marked by a star.
+Those streams have estimated bankfull discharges.
+For spring-fed streams, the estimate is mean discharge since mean discharge is very close to bankfull discharge.
+For runoff-fed streams, the estimate is 1.25 year flow.

 	info_source: keyword to identify source of discharge information, full citations below